Castleton University: Early History

+From seminary to college

-The school began its transition to a college in 1867, when the State Normal School at Castleton was founded as one of three state normal schools chartered by Vermont.
+The school began its transition from seminary to college in 1867, when the "State Normal School at Castleton" was founded as one of three state normal schools chartered by Vermont.
 Normal schools educated students for teaching careers.
 For 30 years the Normal School property and grounds were privately owned by Abel E. Leavenworth and his son Philip.
-In 1912, the State of Vermont purchased the property.
+In 1912, the State of Vermont purchased the property, and the name of the school changed slightly to "Castleton Normal School" in 1920.

 In the 1920s and 1930s, under the direction of Caroline S. Woodruff, the college experienced dramatic growth in students and its stature.
 Woodruff modernized the school's curriculum, incorporating the theories of Vermont educator-philosopher John Dewey, especially his precepts of "learning by doing" and "learning by teaching".
 She hired staff with advanced degrees, and broadened her students' exposure to the world by bringing people such as Helen Keller, Robert Frost, and Norman Rockwell to Castleton.
 Woodruff was the first and only Vermonter to become president of the National Education Association.

-In 1947, the Normal School became Castleton Teachers College.
-With increased enrollment from men, intercollegiate athletics began in the 1950s.

-In 1962, the institution became Castleton State College when it joined other state-supported colleges in becoming a part of the Vermont State Colleges, a consortium of colleges governed by a common board of trustees, chancellor, and Council of Presidents, each college having its own president and deans.

-In 1979, the Board of Trustees proposed a name change to Southern Vermont State College; the proposal was never acted on.
-On July 23, 2015, the Vermont State Colleges Board of Trustees voted unanimously to change the name of the institution to Castleton University.

-Nearby Rutland plays host to the Castleton Polling Institute, as well as a professional development center for educators and entrepreneurs.
-In September 2016, the university opened Foley Hall, a two-floor residence, in collaboration with Green Mountain Power and Efficiency Vermont that provides housing for students.
-Castleton extended its reach into Bennington County in 2019, when it began a partnership with Southwestern Vermont Medical Center in Bennington to host its B.S. registered nurse program after the closure of Southern Vermont College that year.
-Castleton collaborates with Vermont Technical College in the nursing program, whose offices are housed in the Bjur Building (otherwise known as the Vermont Mill).

-On July 1, 2023, Castleton University will merge with fellow Vermont State Colleges System institutions (Northern Vermont University and Vermont Technical College) to create Vermont State University.